- Derivatives house of the year:

 Banks nominating themselves for derivatives house of the year should be strong in at least three asset classes.
 Case studies detailing how the bank has best met the needs of clients should play a large part in the submissions.
-Tactical and strategic adaptation to regulatory change will be particularly important - and risk management, as always, is a key criterion.
+Tactical and strategic adaptation to regulatory change will be important, as will discussion of new technology initiatives - and risk management, as always, is a key criterion.
 Submissions have to include details of risk management processes and systems, how the firm reacted to difficult market conditions and to regulation, and granular detail on performance.
 We will require evidence to back up claims.
 In addition, customer references should be included - they have often made the difference in deciding the winner.

 As above, submissions should include case studies and key deals.
-Firms must include details on risk management processes and systems, engagement with and adaptation to regulatory change, and granular detail on performance.
+Firms should include details of risk management processes and systems, technology initiatives, engagement with and adaptation to regulatory change, and granular detail on performance.
 We will require evidence to back up claims.
-As well as meeting with the relevant heads of desk, we may also need to meet risk managers - market risk, credit risk, CVA - and may need a demonstration of risk systems.
+As well as meeting with the relevant heads of desk, we may also need to meet risk managers - market risk, credit risk, CVA – and may need a demonstration of risk systems.
 We will need client references, including names, numbers and email addresses.
 There's no limit to the number of categories banks can make submissions in.

 These categories recognise non-banks that quote prices in interdealer, dealer-to-client or all-to-all markets.
 Firms should pitch on the basis of strength in either listed or OTC derivatives products, but cash market activity will be considered as well.
 Market access, volume, response times, ticket sizes and reliability during periods of market stress will all be considered – and must be backed up with data and client feedback.
 We will also need detail on how the firm manages risk.
 The streaming liquidity award is for firms that quote prices direct to bank trading desks, and will be judged using similar criteria.